adkinsrs/sadkins_site/misc.md

 * Jan 22 - The Bat - Jo Nesbø
 * Feb 13 - The Atopia Chronicles - Matthew Mather
+* Mar 21 - All Quiet of the Western Front - Erich Maria Remarque
+  * I actually read this in college, and quite enjoyed it.
+Bought it a few years ago to read again because it felt like a re-read.
+  * I also read the entire book today.
+Waiting around in jury duty will compell you to do that.

 ## 2021